mn-mde-edfi/MDE-EdFi-Documentation/descriptorTables/AboutDescriptorTables.md

 # Descriptor Tables
 This folder contains a series of CSV tables that list various descriptor values, typically of descriptors that are custom to the Minnesota Ed-Fi implementation.
-By moving such tables out of the "Mapping Matrix" Excel spreadsheet and into individual files, we accomplish several goals:
+By managing these tables in individual CSV files instead of an Excel workbook, we accomplish several goals:
-1. Allowing full names of descriptors to label a table, instead of being limited by Excel's character limit for tabs.
+1. Allows full names of descriptors to label a table instead of being limited by Excel's character limit for tabs.
-2. Reducing the size of the Mapping Matrix spreadsheet.
+2. Reduces the size of the Mapping Matrix Excel spreadsheet.
-3. Enabling viewers to see when each individual descriptor was last updated
+3. Enables viewers to see when each individual descriptor was last updated
-4. Enabling viewers a quick preview of each table when selecting it within GitHub
+4. Enables viewers a quick preview of each table when selecting it within GitHub

 Refer to the CSVs in this folder for either the coming school year (spring), or the current school year in effect (summer, fall, and winter).
 See details below.